 During 2017 the Company entered into an Insurance Agreement (IA) with a leading insurer to insure the Fund's claim liabilities for post six-year run off claims to 30 September 2020 (with the exception of one claim).
 The Fund's ultimate claim liabilities on the post six-year run off book of business to 30 September 2020 in excess of £8.4 million and up to a maximum of £20 million are covered by the IA with effect from 1 November 2016.
-Paid and estimated liabilities to 31 October 2020 (and at 31 October 2019) from claims falling under this cover have not reached the excess point and, therefore, there is no recoverable amount included within the Insurers' Share of Claims Provision for this cover.
+Paid and estimated liabilities to 31 October 2021 (and at 31 October 2020) from claims falling under this cover have not reached the excess point and, therefore, there is no recoverable amount included within the Insurers' Share of Claims Provision for this cover.

-In January 2021 the Company entered into a supplementary Insurance Agreement to insure the Fund's claim liabilities for the one year extension to post six-year run off claims to 30 September 2021.
+During the current year the Company entered into a supplementary Insurance Agreement to insure the Fund's claim liabilities for the one year extension to post six-year run off claims to 30 September 2021.
 The Fund's ultimate claim liabilities relating to this one year extension in excess of £1.7 million and up to a maximum of £4.3 million are covered by the supplementary agreement with effect from 1 October 2020.
-A one off premium of £0.8 million was paid for this cover.
+A premium of £0.8 million was paid for this cover.
+Paid and estimated liabilities to 31 October 2021 from claims falling under this cover have reached the excess point and, therefore, a recoverable amount is included within the Insurers' Share of Claims Provisions as reflected in Note 10.